Ford under scrutiny as NHTSA investigates 725,000 cars, SUVs

-Toyota Motor Corporation also faced investigation into similar issues with several of their vehicles in recent years.
+Toyota Motor Corporation also faced an investigation into similar issues with several of their vehicles in recent years.

 In 2010, there were reported problems with unintended engine accelerations in thousands of cars.
 After an investigation, over 7 million Toyota vehicles were recalled.
 Roughly 2 million additional vehicles in Europe and China relating to the same problem were also recalled.

-Manufacturing defects involving automobiles are serious because of the potential for vehicles to malfunction and crash due to defects in engine or vital parts of the car.
+Manufacturing defects involving automobiles are serious because of the potential for vehicles to malfunction and crash due to defects in the engine or vital parts of the car.

 It’s important for owners to contact a dealer if there has been an issue with the vehicle that has been publicized or reported.

 Vehicle owners should also contact an auto accident or auto defect attorney if any injury was sustained in an auto accident.
 A lawyer can offer advice about options available under the law.